Strategy

 Each time Congress discusses AI regulation, AI safety startups emerge from obscurity.
 They provide expert commentary, share research, and position themselves as thought leaders.
 One well-timed op-ed during these moments can establish years of credibility.

-You can't jack news you don't see coming.
+You can't leverage news you don't see coming.
 Build your early warning system:

 • Set Google Alerts for industry keywords